 The passenger area offers enough space for the technicians to take on and off the safety and working equipment.
 Moreover, there is also enough space to store the working clothes, devices, tools and equipment.
 In total, the passenger area enables an overall comfortable transfer while offering a nice view and enough sunlight.
 According to our customer's wishes and needs, individual adjustments on the CTV can be made to provide the most optimised solution for your specific projects.

 Please send your charter enquiries to: [email protected]

 - Operational Draft 2.00 m

 - Gross tonnage 115 t

 - Service speed 25.00 kn

-The Windcat 55 (Hydrocat) is the first CTV for the German offshore-wind industry, which can operate as with MGO as sell as hydrogen.
+The Hydrocat 55 is the first CTV for the German offshore-wind industry, which can operate with MGO as well as hydrogen.
 The ship's design is based on Windcat Workboats' proven MK3.5 design.
 The dual-fuel system was developed in cooperation of Windcat Workboats BV and CMB.TECH, who already successfully operates hydrogen-powered ships in other operational areas.
 By using hydrogen compared to marine diesel, a significant amount of emissions can be saved.
-As the ship is still ready to opearte with pure MGO at any time , it also has a constant back-up if there are some difficulties with the availability of hydrogen.
+As the ship is still ready to operate with pure MGO at any time, it also has a constant back-up if there are some difficulties with the availability of hydrogen.